donsheehy/datastructures/prose/02b_testing.md

 - **Green:** You get the tests to pass by changing the code.
 - **Refactor:** You clean up the code, removing duplication.

-The terms "Red" and "Green" refer to many testing fameworks that show failed tests in red and passing tests in green.
+The terms *Red* and *Green* refer to many testing fameworks that show failed tests in red and passing tests in green.

 **Refactoring** is the process of cleaning up code, most often referring to the process of removing duplication.
 Duplication in code, whether it comes from copy-and-paste or just repeating logic can be a source of many errors.
 If you duplicate code with a bug, now you have two bugs.
 If you find the bug, you will have to find it twice.